Festool ETS EC Brushless Sanders Review

 One feature missing, when compared with the Dynabrade, is the variable speed paddle.
 I think this feature is exclusive to pneumatics, but it’s one I’ve grown accustomed to without realizing it.
 It’s second nature to me now to lift my hand a bit to slow down the Dynabrade speed when softening a corner or touching up a spot here or there.
 The Festool ETS EC Brushless Sanders do indeed have a variable speed adjustment, but you have to turn the dial down.
 I honestly don’t think an electronic variable speed paddle switch is feasible, nor would it function quite like a pneumatic lever, but it’s worth mentioning.

 If you are in the market for new sanding equipment, I definitely recommend Festool.
-Using Festool ETS EC Brushless Sanders with my Festool CT 36 really brought out the features of both tools and highlighted how they function as a system to yield a superior finish (more on that in the upcoming “Episode 2”).
-When it comes to which system to choose (air or electric), go electric and go brushless if you don’t already have a massive compressor or if you’re looking for a jobsite sander.
-The Festool ETS EC Brushless Sanders are easily in league with pneumatic sanders—even better than some I’ve tried, and on par with my favorites—definitely the closest feel to a pneumatic of any electric sander I’ve used.
+Using Festool ETS EC Brushless Sanders with my Festool CT 36 really brought out the features of both tools and highlighted how they function as a system to yield a superior finish.
+When it comes to which system to choose (air or electric), go electric and go brushless if you don’t already have a massive compressor or if you’re looking for a job site sander.
+The Festool ETS EC Brushless Sanders are easily in league with pneumatic sanders—even better than some I’ve tried.
+They also land on par with my favorites—definitely the closest feel to a pneumatic of any electric sander I’ve used.
 If you already own some serious air, stay tuned for when we compare Festool’s LEX 3 Air Sanders to their ETS EC Brushless Sanders.